About The Earl of Wessex

 The Duke of Edinburgh's Award

 Founded by Prince Philip in 1956, The Duke of Edinburgh's Award is a flexible programme which helps young people to develop skills for life and work.
 The Earl of Wessex has been deeply committed to the organisation's work since achieving his own Gold Award in 1986.
-The following year, His Royal Highness became a UK Trustee of the charity and of the International Award Association, and has been chair of its International Council for 17 years.
+The following year, His Royal Highness became a UK Trustee of the charity and of the International Award Association, and was chair of its International Council for 17 years.
+Since 2015 The Earl has been Chairman of the Trustees of The Duke of Edinburgh’s International Award Foundation.
 In these roles, The Earl travels widely within the UK and overseas, attending events and presenting Gold Awards.
 In 1999, he established the International Special Projects Group, to broaden the reach of the Award, especially to young people considered to be at risk or marginalised in society.

 During 2016, The Duke of Edinburgh's Award will celebrate its 60th anniversary, with The Earl of Wessex playing a leading role.
 Over the past six decades almost 2.5 million young people have achieved Awards.
 There are currently one million participants in the initiative.

-Shortly before their marriage in 1999, The Earl and Countess of Wessex founded The Wessex Youth Trust, which offers grants and support to charities helping young people.
-This benefits a broad cross-section of youth oriented causes, including hospitals and hospices, child protection and drug-prevention schemes, inner city drop-in centres, sex education initiatives, special needs libraries, sports facilities and arts groups.
-The WYT has distributed some £1.3 million to over 150 causes.
+The Earl and Countess of Wessex founded The Wessex Youth Trust Shortly before their marriage in 1999.
+It offered grants and support to charities helping young people.
+The Trust benefited a broad cross-section of youth oriented causes, including hospitals and hospices, child protection and drug-prevention schemes, inner city drop-in centres, sex education initiatives, special educational needs libraries, sports facilities and arts groups.
+The Wessex Youth Trust distributed over £2.5 million to over 180 causes during its two successful decades.

 Sport and the Arts